By: Team T09-2

 Format: list [difficulty] [more difficulties]…

-When inside a deck, the list command can be used to filter the displayed cards by their difficulty, by passing in the desired difficulty as a keyword after the command.
+command can be used to filter the displayed cards by their difficulty, by passing

 For example:

-list hard will display all cards with the hard difficulty
+will display all cards with the hard

 Multiple difficulties can be specified as well, in which case all cards with a difficulty matching one of those specified will be displayed: